-The use of a Cummins is not surprising, given the recent partnership with Cummins Inc. that resulted in the 5.0-liter turbo diesel V8 to be used in the next-generation Titan.
-However, the Cummins in the concept Frontier is a different engine – a 2.8-liter 4-cylinder turbo diesel, actually once tested in the Titan but now adapted for the Frontier and designed with future emissions standards in mind.
-Power figures estimate nearly 200 hp and more than 350 lb-ft of torque, with a 35 percent increase in fuel economy over a two-wheel drive V6 2014 Frontier.
+The Cummins engine powering the Diesel Runner is a 2.8L four-cylinder turbodiesel adapted for the midsize Nissan and designed with future emissions standards in mind.
+Power figures estimate nearly 200 hp and more than 350 lb-ft of torque, with a 35 percent increase in fuel economy over a two-wheel-drive V-6 2014 Nissan Frontier.

 The transmission mated to the 2.8L Cummins is a ZF 8HP70 eight-speed automatic.
 If this sounds familiar, it’s because this transmission, used by Chrysler under its trademarked name of TorqueFlite, comes standard in the Ram EcoDiesel 1500.
 Payload and towing capacity are expected to be on par with the V-6 Frontier.
 While the Cummins engine and ZF 8HP70 transmission are not a plug-and-play combination for the Frontier, many of the key components for this project originate from a production 2014 Desert Runner Frontier, including the body, chassis, wiring harness, and radiator.